 All along the ground are plaques of the people who donated to the statue and a paw showing what it was for.
 There are apparently three of these memorials, one here in Riverside, one in Guam, and another in Georgia.

 Inside the museum is a little area dedicated to what War Dogs is as well.
-When I was there, there was a service man with his dog watching the documentary and checking out the area, it was a cool site to see.
+When I was there, there was a serviceman with his dog watching the documentary and checking out the area; it was a cool sight to see.

 There are signs and pictures showing these dogs in action and the documentary playing on repeat.
 There is also a neat area that has a collection of medals and awards given to the dogs and their handlers.

-It is an interesting little fact to know that this memorial exists here in Riverside of all places.
-I probably wouldn’t go check it out on its own but if you are stopping by the March Air Field Museum (which you need to do) then you should for sure go see the memorial.
-You can see the rest of the pictures and get directions below.
+It is a delightful little fact to know that this memorial exists here in Riverside of all places.
+I probably wouldn’t go check it out on its own, but if you are stopping by the March Air Field Museum (which you need to do), then you should for sure see the memorial.